MERLOT: History

 The MERLOT project began in 1997, when the California State University Center for Distributed Learning (CSU-CDL) developed MERLOT.
 Under the leadership of Chuck Schneebeck, CSU-CDL's Director at the time, MERLOT was modeled after the NSF funded project, "Authoring Tools and An Educational Object Economy (EOE)".
 Led by Dr. James Spohre and hosted by Apple Computer, and other industry, university, and government collaborators, the EOE developed and distributed tools to enable the formation of communities engaged in building shared knowledge bases of learning materials.

 In 1998, a State Higher Education Executives Organization/American Productivity and Quality Center (SHEEO/APQC) benchmarking study on faculty development and instructional technology selected the CSU-CDL as one of six best practices centers in North America.
 Visitations to the CSU-CDL by higher education institutions participating in the benchmarking students resulted in interest in collaborating with the CSU on the MERLOT project.
 The University of Georgia System, Oklahoma State Regents for Higher Education, University of North Carolina System, and the California State University System created an informal consortium representing almost one hundred campuses serving over 900,000 students and over 47,000 faculty.
 SHEEO was the coordinator for the cooperative of the four state systems.

 In 1999, the four systems recognized the significant benefits of a cooperative initiative to expand the MERLOT collections, conduct peer reviews of the digital learning materials, and add student learning assignments.
 Each system contributed $20,000 in cash to develop the MERLOT software and over $30,000 in in-kind support to advance the collaborative project.
-The CSU maintained its leadership of and responsibilities for the operation and improvement of processes and tools.
+The CSU maintained its leadership and responsibilities for the operation and improvement of processes and tools.
 In January, 2000, the four systems sponsored 48 faculty from the disciplines of Biology, Physics, Business and Teacher Education (12 faculty from each of the four systems) to develop evaluation standards and peer review processes for online materials in the MERLOT collection.

-In April, 2000, other systems and institutions of higher education were invited to join the MERLOT cooperative.
-In July, 2000, twenty-three (23) systems and institutions of higher education had become Institutional Partners of MERLOT.
+In April 2000, other systems and institutions of higher education were invited to join the MERLOT cooperative.
+In July 2000, twenty-three (23) systems and institutions of higher education had become Institutional Partners of MERLOT.
 Each Institutional Partner contributed $25,000 and in-kind support for eight faculty and a project director (part-time) to coordinate MERLOT activities.
 The CSU continued its leadership of and responsibilities for the operation and improvement of processes and tools.

-In 2009, MERLOT took over The Carnegie Foundation for the Advancement of Teaching's KEEP Toolkit and it became the MERLOT Content Builder.
+In 2009, MERLOT took over the Carnegie Foundation for the Advancement of Teaching's KEEP Toolkit and it became the MERLOT Content Builder.
 At that time, any KEEP Toolkit user who wished to maintain their web pages could become a MERLOT member and automatically have their projects migrated and hosted by MERLOT.